Teaching guidelines +/- 15 minutes

 Es intolerable que ... en debates sin tener argumentos relevantes.

-(It is intolerable for you to participate in debates without having relevant arguments.)
+(It is intolerable that you participate in debates without having relevant arguments.)

 5. Defender: